darge98/Go-Links/README.md

 ## :notebook_with_decorative_cover: How use it?
 In this repo there are 3 projects.
-- **Portal:** Dashboard to manage the go/links.
-Actually you could search it with a full text search.
+- **Dashboard:** Dashboard to manage the go/links.
+Actually you only could search them.
-- **Api:** Rest API with CRUD endpoint and a search endpoint for extract Go Links information.
-It uses ElasticSearch for storage for full text property.
-You could map this API to host 'go' for use it.
 - **Browser Extension:** If you don't want map API host into DNS, users of your organization need to install it.
 It intercept the http request and redirect to the correct link when a go/link is required.
+- **Api:** Rest API with CRUD endpoint and a search endpoint for extract Go Links information.
+It uses ElasticSearch for storage.
+You could map this API to host 'go' for use it without the browser extension.

 ## :memo: Changelog